 parkrun Ireland is a part of the charity parkrun Global ltd. delivering regular, free, timed, volunteer-organised walk, jog, run events across Ireland. parkrun Ireland organises two types of event: 5k parkruns and 2k junior parkruns.

-For all participants, and children in particular, participation is primarily for fun, being free from undue pressure from parents, other adults or their peers, and in the full understanding they are participating in a volunteer-delivered timed walk/ jog/run rather than a race.
+For all participants, and children in particular, participation is primarily for fun, being free from undue pressure from parents, other adults or their peers, and in the full understanding they are participating in a volunteer-delivered timed walk/ jog/ run rather than a race.

 parkrun Ireland is committed to safeguarding all children and young people.
-All our events work under the guidance, instruction, and principles of our safeguarding policies, processes, and procedures, all of which can be found on this safeguarding hub.
+All our events work under the guidance, instruction, and principles of our safeguarding policies, processes, and procedures, all of which can be found on the parkrun safeguarding hub.
 All our volunteers and staff working with children throughout the organisation seek to create a safe environment for children and young people to participate, whether they are running, walking or volunteering.

-The parkrun Ireland Safeguarding Risk Assessment (below) indicates the areas of potential risk of harm at both 5k and 2k (junior) parkruns, the likelihood of the risk occurring, and gives the required policy, guidance or process documents required to alleviate these risks.
-Both our Child Safeguarding Statement, and our Safeguarding Risk Assessment (below) have been developed in line with requirements under the Children First Act 2015 (the Children First: National Guidance, and Tusla’s Child Safeguarding: A Guide for Policy, Procedure and Practice).
-In addition to our Risk Assessment document, there are further procedures that support our intention to safeguard children whilst they are at parkrun in any capacity, including:
+The parkrun Ireland Safeguarding Risk Assessment (below) indicates the areas of potential risk of harm at both 5k and 2k (junior) parkrun events, the likelihood of the risk occurring, and gives the required policy, guidance or process documents required to alleviate these risks.

 - Procedures for the management of allegations of abuse or misconduct by staff or volunteers against a child participating in parkrun in any way.

-- Procedures for the safe recruitment of staff and volunteers to work with children
+- Procedures for the safe recruitment of staff and volunteers to work with children.

 - Procedures for access to child safeguarding training and information, including the identification of the occurrence of harm.